HarshalP05/odin-recipes/README.md

 # odin-recipes

-A basic web development example project to understand this all!
+A basic web development example project to understand this all!\
+all the best to me